How to choose the best course for you

 3. Is it registered or recognised within Australia?

-Currently (and scarily, we think), registration is not yet a ‘legal’ requirement in the Australian yoga industry, but that could change anytime.
-Many of the most reputable Yoga studios will only hire teachers that are registered.
+Currently (and scarily, we think), registration is not yet a ‘legal’ requirement in the Australian yoga teaching profession, but that could change anytime, as it already has in other health related fields.
+Many of the most reputable Yoga studios will only hire teachers that are registered with Yoga Australia.
 It is important to decide whether or not this is a deal breaker for you.

 There are many wonderful courses that provide a personally enriching experience, which have enormous value.
-They don’t all, however, meet professional training requirements within this country for registration.
+However, they don’t all meet professional training requirements for registration in Australia.

 There is only one recognised governing body for the Yoga teaching profession in Australia: Yoga Australia.

 Does the course enable me to become a registered Yoga teacher within AUSTRALIA?
-Be wary of courses that claim to be “Internationally Certified”, but aren’t actually registered in Australia.
+Be wary of courses that claim to be “Internationally Certified” – there is no such thing!
 When reviewing course recognition and registration information, ask the question ‘What does this actually mean?’

 4. Does it give me enough time to digest?

 Enquire into how the course is structured to ensure it allows you to ‘integrate’ your learnings.
-The first of the 194 Yoga Sutras, refers to the importance of learning Yoga through anusasanam (your own personal experience of it).
+The first teaching in Patanjali’s Yoga Sutras (the Heart of Yoga), refers to the importance of learning Yoga through anusasanam (your own personal experience of it).
 Often, this takes time.
-Rarely, can that happen in a few weeks.
+It needs to be digested and embodied, on all levels of our being, Rarely, can that happen in a few weeks or a month.

 Consider, ‘Does the course structure allow time to apply the knowledge, tools and techniques I learn to understand their effects experientially, and embed that knowledge into my daily life?’